iinchan/EGC182_Internet-and-Web-Development-Project/README.md

 desktop.

 ## ** Note **
-After downloading the zip file, unzip it and start by navigatiing to the "index.html" (which is the main).
+After downloading the zip file, unzip it and start by navigating to the "index.html" (which is the main page).